 Pre-certification is a requirement for both in-network and out-of-network hospitalization benefits.
 Pre-certification is NOT a guarantee of payment.
 Admissions are approved only when the appropriateness of the inpatient setting can be substantiated.
-Actual payment is dependent upon the person's meeting the Plan's eligibility rules.
+Actual payment is dependent upon that person meeting the Plan's eligibility rules.